Wales & Wicklow – 7 Days

 - Day 1 / Arrival to Bangor (North Wales)

-- On arrival in Bangor, you will be transferred to your first accommodation on the Isle of Anglesey, in the Llanfairpwllgwyngyll area.
+On arrival in Bangor, you will be transferred to your first accommodation on the Isle of Anglesey, in the Llanfairpwllgwyngyll area.
+We will supply you with all the travel details that you need to get to your first accommodation.

 - Day 2 / Transfer to Malltraeth, walk to Llyn Rhos Ddu including Llanddwyn Island